Let them bloom – Give them water

 I thought about it and realized she was right.
 Why hadn’t Appé Lanka given heed to one of the most important needs – water?

-I have been working in Poonakary for four years.
-I had heard comments like “Shaan, you can’t stay in Poonakary you will have to stay in Kilinochchi there is no usable water”.
-I had seen water bowsers distribute water when we were conducting our drama and art workshops or installing solar panels, I have had conversations with villagers who told me that during the rainy season when browsers couldn’t reach them they collected rainwater in plastic containers, but the fact that there was no usable water went over my head for far too long a time.
+I had been working in Poonakary for four years.
+I had heard comments like, “Shaan, you can’t stay in Poonakary, you will have to stay in Kilinochchi: there is no usable water here.”
+I had seen water bowsers distribute water when we were conducting our drama and art workshops or installing solar panels.
+I have had conversations with villagers who told me that during the rainy season when browsers couldn’t reach them, they collected rainwater in plastic containers.
+But the fact that there was no usable water went over my head for far too long a time.

 The “No usable water” situation started bugging me,